GavinHome/flying-redux/README.md

 contribute to the package, how to file issues, what response they can expect from the package authors, and more. -->

-In particular, the code in flying_redux has the same naming and implementation as fish_redux.
-So I respect the original spirit of fish_redux.
+In particular, the code of flying-redux has the same naming and implementation as fish-redux.
+Because [fish-redux](https://github.com/alibaba/fish-redux) has not been updated for a long time.
+I have done a lot of refactoring and modification based on fish_redux, and simplified some concepts, and finally renamed it.